Central Campus Fellowships

 Central fellowship awards are based on nomination by departments and selection by a central faculty fellowship committee.
 Procedures are outlined in an annual memo from Graduate Division to departments each fall.
 The annual memo specifies categories of awards, departmental nomination procedures, selection timelines and is available for review by departments on GradNET.

 Departmental Awards for New Students

 Departments may model awards after the packages listed above to provide additional fellowship opportunities to students.
 A departmental package may include a full or partial stipend.
 Full tuition fellowship awards to top students are preferable to small partial awards to all nonresidents.
 All awards to students must be confirmed in writing to the student.
 If awards span more than one year, funding for all years of the award must be clearly outlined in the award letter.
-If your department chooses to supplement a centrally administered fellowship with departmental resources, please see the Graduate Division Supplementation Policy for guidelines and restrictions.
+If your department chooses to supplement a centrally administered fellowship with departmental resources, please see the Graduate Division Supplementation Limits Chart for guidelines and restrictions.